-The engine in this machine is not equipped with a spark arrestor muffler.
+The engine in this machine is equipped with a spark arrestor muffler.
 It is a violation of California Public Resource Code Section 4442 to use or operate this engine on or near any forest-covered, brush-covered or grass-covered land unless the exhaust system is equipped with a spark arrestor meeting any applicable local or state laws.
 Other states or federal areas may have similar laws.

-A spark arrestor for your machine is available from your authorized dealer.
 An installed spark arrestor must be maintained in good working order by the operator.